-6 "Barbados ship" means a vessel registered under Part I;
+^{6 &}quot;Barbados ship" means a vessel registered under Part I;

-7 "passenger ferry" means a ship that is used to transport more than 12 passengers, i. within the Exclusive Economic Zone of Barbados, ii. within the Exclusive Economic Zone of Barbados from a port in Barbados to a port in another state, within the Exclusive Economic Zone of Barbados from a port in another state to a port in Barbados; 8 "small commercial vessel" means a vessel that is less than 150 gross tons, is registered in Barbados and operates within the Exclusive Economic zone of Barbados;
+7 "passenger ferry" means a ship that is used to transport more than 12 passengers, i. within the Exclusive Economic Zone of Barbados, ii. within the Exclusive Economic Zone of Barbados from a port in Barbados to a port in another state, within the Exclusive Economic Zone of Barbados from a port in another state to a port in Barbados;

+- a small commercial vessel8 - any other ship that operates solely within the Exclusive Economic Zone of Barbados